 - 1. Provide funding that will enable publicly owned wastewater systems to achieve and/or maintain compliance with State and Federal water quality standards. - 2.
-Administer the CWSRF to issue loans, loan guarantees, or insurance, at fees commensurate with risk, such that the revolving nature of the CWSRF is assured in perpetuity. - 3.
-Ensure proper accounting, audit and fiscal procedures conforming to accepted governmental accounting standards are implemented. - 4.
+Administer the CWSRF to issue loans, loan guarantees, and insurance, at fees commensurate with risk, such that the revolving nature of the CWSRF is assured in perpetuity. - 3.
+Ensure accounting, audit and fiscal procedures conform to accepted governmental accounting standards are implemented. - 4.
 Support and implement infrastructure sustainability initiatives to protect public health and the environment in accordance with "EPA's Clean Water and Drinking Water Infrastructure Sustainability Policy" dated October 1, 2010. - 5.
 Continue to develop and expand the nutrient trading and auction program in support of reductions of nutrients to the Chesapeake Bay. - 6.
-Continue to pursue opportunities to participate in nontraditional in the Clean Water State Revolving Fund Programs.
+Continue to pursue opportunities to participate in nontraditional projects and other best management practices in the Clean Water State Revolving Fund Programs.